 Hello everybody!
 See below for some fun phonics activities and some links to support learning all your letter sounds, including those special friends, tricky red words and high frequency words.
 Keep practicing them as often as you can and don't forget to try and take a photo of your learning and pop it on Tapestry:)

-Sound of the week!
-This week's sound is another special friend!
+This week's sound is another of our special friends!

 Not sure about some sounds?
 Have a listen and refresher here:

 We will be posting regular links here to videos to help you exercise, dance and keep fit!

 Have a go at the video below - can you keep up with the Body Coach?